justicejuice/mtg-sdk-java/README.md

 Development State   | Feature Name          | Description
 --------------------|-----------------------|---------------------------------------------------------------
-implemented         | Rulings               | Extracts the rulings array of the cards from JSON response. not implemented     | Fluent Querying       | Developers should be able to use filters in a fluent and readable way.
+implemented         | Rulings               | Extracts the rulings array of the cards from JSON response. implemented         | Fluent Querying       | Developers should be able to use filters in a fluent and readable way. implemented         | NameFilter            | Adds support for filtering by a cards name.

 Prerequisites
 -------